LazarusMack/LazarusMack/README.md

 - 👋 Hi, I’m @LazarusMack
 - 👀 I’m interested in all things geek-tasktic
-- 🌱 I’m currently learning to master Midjourney
+- 🌱 I’m also learning to master Midjourney V.6
 - 💞️ I’m looking to collaborate with my posse embracing GitHub CopilotX
 - 📫 How to reach me ...
 That's classified